FengZhenhua/DAC-CSR/README.md

 Matlab Implementation for Dynamic Attention-Controlled Cascaded Shape Regression (DAC-CSR)

-## News

-* I will squeeze my time to tidy, document and upload the code as soon as possible.
-* 2017-05-07: Add results/*.fig files for the results on the AFLW and COFW datasets.
-You can open them using Matlab and add your results for comparison.

-## Citation

 If you are using this software, please cite the following publications:

 * Zhen-Hua Feng, Josef Kittler, William Christmas, Patrik Huber and Xiao-Jun Wu.
 Dynamic Attention-controlled Cascaded Shape Regression Exploiting Training Data Augmentation and Fuzzy-set Sample Weighting, IEEE Conference on Computer Vision and Patten Recognition (CVPR), Honolulu, Hawaii, 2017.